stitchdata/docs/_account-security/security/sso/okta-single-sign-on-guide.md

       - title: "Download the app's SAML metadata file"
         anchor: "download-app-saml-metadata-file"
         content: |
-          The last step is to download your app's SAML metadata file.
+          Next, you'll download your app's SAML metadata file.
 This is required to connect your {{ page.display-name }} app with Stitch and enable SSO.

           After the app has been saved, a page for the app will display in {{ page.display-name }}.